jtheisen/moldinium/readme.md

 class library that doesn't depend on anything besides .NET, not even on
 Moldinium: Dependency injection purists will rejoice.

-This class library is used by two different projects that each provide a UI for it: One for WPF and one for Blazor WebAssembly.
+This class library is used by three different projects that each provide a UI for it: One for WPF, one for Blazor WebAssembly and a stateless one using ASP.NET MVC.

-Both depend on Moldinium and ask it to instantiate the application.
+All depend on Moldinium and ask it to instantiate the application.
 The WPF one asks for tracking with notifying (through `INotifyPropertyChanged`), while the Blazor one asks only for tracking.
 Instead, the Blazor application has all its components derive indirectly from `MoldiniumComponentBase` which makes the magic work (see the section about dependency tracking below for details).

+The ASP.NET one is content without any notification mechanism: The entities will behave without any magic applied to it.
+This app, however, does something interesting with it's default collection to support its multi-threaded environment, see the section below.

 ## Collections and default values